vishwanreddy/E-Commerce-Sales-Analysis/README.md

 Visuals comparing payment_value by Weekday/Weekend, payment_type counts by review_score, average delivery days by product category, city-level averages, and average review_score vs days.
 Table of contents

-##Project overview
+## Project overview
 Data source & schema
 Visualizations (what they show & how they were computed) Quick start (how to run / reproduce)
 Data processing summary
 Key insights shown in the dashboard
 Future improvements
-License & contact
 Project overview
-This project provides an interactive dashboard to analyze historical e‑commerce orders.
+## This project provides an interactive dashboard to analyze historical e‑commerce orders.
 Typical uses:

 Monitor business KPIs (sales, profit, active customers, number of sellers).
 Compare payment methods and review patterns.